jMeter - Monitor Test Plan

 We need to change this section to add the admin roles, manager, manager-gui and assign the user "admin".
 The revised file is as follows −

 <tomcat-users> <role rolename="manager-gui"/> <role rolename="manager-script"/> <role rolename="manager-jmx"/> <role rolename="manager-status"/> <user username="admin" password="admin" roles="manager-gui,manager-script,manager-jmx,manager-status"/> </tomcat-users>

-Now start the tomcat server <TOMCAT_HOME>/bin/startup.sh for linux and <TOMCAT_HOME>/bin/startup.bat for windows.
-Once started, check that the Tomcat supervision works by entering the below link in your browser:
+Now start the tomcat server <TOMCAT_HOME>/bin/startup.sh for Linux and <TOMCAT_HOME>/bin/startup.bat for windows.
+Once started, check that the Tomcat supervision works by entering the following link in your browser −

-From the above image we can note few things:
+From the above screenshot, we can note a few things −

 In the URL, note that XML = true (note the case sensitivity) allows a clean display of the supervisory Tomcat necessary for the JMeter functioning.